-The PSHE and RS curriculum also contributes to pupils' personal and spiritual development.
+The Learning for Life curriculum also contributes to pupils' personal and spiritual development.
 Most subjects offer opportunities to explore issues that impact upon the personal growth and development of pupils.
 Contact between pupils and form tutors, for example during registration periods, promote personal, social and health education.
-Sex and relationship education is taught through the RSE curriculum.
+Sex education and relationship skills are dealt with by the school staff with Prep 6 children.